Subscribe to keep up to date on Lake Michigan fishing issues.

 And with more than 15 million fish stocked annually to keep populations healthy - there's a good chance there will be a bite on your line.

 Help us plan for success.
 Our work with you and partners to manage Wisconsin's Lake Michigan fishery is guided by a 10 year plan.
 With your input from our first public review session, we developed a draft plan for the next 10 years (2015-2024).
 We want your final input into the direction that we should take on managing Lake Michigan fisheries into the future.

-The Department along with Wisconsin Conservation Congress will be hosting a Lake Michigan Yellow Perch Meeting on October 23, 2014 from 5:30 - 9 p.m.
+The Department along with Wisconsin Conservation Congress hosted a Lake Michigan Yellow Perch Meeting on October 23, 2014.
 Click here to learn more about the meeting.